maojrs/msmrd/README.md

 jupyter notebook
 ```
 Click on one of the notebooks, e.g. "odLangevin.ipynb".
 Then go to cell and click on run all.
 You should be able to see the output produced at the end of the notebook.

+## Visualization
+We recommend (VMD)[http://www.ks.uiuc.edu/Research/vmd/] to visualize the output of the particle-based simulations.
+Parts of the code will even generate files to automatically load into vmd.
+As an example try the following:
+- Install VMD
+- Run all the code in the notebook "patchyParticlesAngular2.ipynb"
+- This will generate a file "patchyParticlesAngular2.xyz" in the folder "data/vmd".
+- On a terminal prompt and run "vmd -e patchyParticlesAngular2_2vmd.tcl"